JTang131/firm/README.md

 # firm

-The regression&op.R includes the major regression design and olley-pakes method to compute the capital share in Compustat firms
+The regression & op include the major regression design and olley-pakes method to compute the capital share in Compustat firms